unit8co/vegans/README.md

   - New links to correct github files

-  - Better default folder (probably None or make current subfolder)

   - Architectures that at least work for mnist

     - Images to compare algorithms
   - Note number params / training time

   - Update tests / notebooks